Our Editorial Vision

 Edited by Cynthia Manick

-Blair is proud to announce the Polaris Poetry Series, featuring collections of Afrofuturistic and Afrofuturism-adjacent poetry, in the vein of recent Blair collections such as The Future of Black (edited by Len Lawson, Cynthia Manick, and Gary Jackson) and The Opposite of Cruelty (by Steven Leyva).
+Blair is proud to publish the Polaris Poetry Series, featuring collections of Afrofuturistic and Afrofuturism-adjacent poetry, in the vein of recent Blair collections such as The Future of Black (edited by Len Lawson, Cynthia Manick, and Gary Jackson) and The Opposite of Cruelty (by Steven Leyva).
 This new series is designed to provide a dedicated home for this innovative poetic style and to amplify the voices of strong Black poets.
-The series will be edited by Cynthia Manick, and collections will be chosen from among those submitted to Blair via Submittable (link to come).
+The series is edited by Cynthia Manick.
 This series will open for submissions annually from July 1 through July 31.

 Contest Winners